-Madrid’s top two art museums, the Prado and the Reina Sofia, are free to enter most evenings and during certain weekend hours (kids under 18 are always free).
+Madrid’s top two art museums, the Prado and the Reina Sofia, are free to enter most evenings and during certain weekend hours and holidays (kids under 18 are always free).
 You still have to wait in line for a ticket, so arrive early.

 Our favorite place for a bike tour is Sevilla due to the reliably good weather and the flat terrain.
 Barcelona is a close second.